Shedding light on classical shadows: learning photonic quantum states: Introduction

-We show that, in fact, scalable shadow protocols are still feasible under these conditions.
-The main obstacle arises from PNR detection: it erases coherence between states of different photon number, implying that measurements are tomographically complete only within fixed-number sectors~\cite{banchi_multiphoton_2018}.
-However, this limitation aligns naturally with most photonic applications, which operate at fixed photon number, including linear optical operations and dual-rail qubit encodings for universal computation.
-What is more, we prove that our protocol also applies to states produced by nonlinear processes.
-This means that a non-universal, linear-optical device can suffice to characterize highly complex states produced by a universal photonic machine such as that envisioned in the Knill--Laflamme--Milburn scheme~\cite{knill_scheme_2001}.
-To support our findings, we demonstrate an experimental implementation of the protocol on a 12-mode 6-photon linear optical quantum computer.
-We show that many physical properties of a Fock state can be efficiently and accurately predicted, with applications to benchmarking and certification, as illustrated in \autoref{fig:experimentalSetup}.
+We show that scalable classical shadow protocols remain feasible under these conditions.
+The main obstacle is PNR detection which erases coherence between states of different photon-number, restricting tomography to individual photon-number subspaces~\cite{banchi_multiphoton_2018}.
+However, this matches most photonic applications, which operate at fixed photon-number, including linear optical operations and dual-rail qubit encodings for universal computation.
+Crucially, our protocol applies to generic photonic input states including those produced by nonlinear processes.
+This means that a non-universal, linear-optical device suffices to characterize highly complex states produced by a universal photonic quantum computer such as that envisioned in the Knill--Laflamme--Milburn scheme~\cite{knill_scheme_2001}.
+Finally, we demonstrate experimentally the versatility of our protocol on a twelve-mode and a twenty-four-mode linear optical quantum computer using up to four single-photons.
+We show that many physical properties of a photonic state can be efficiently and accurately predicted, with applications to benchmarking and certification, and learning among others, as pictured in \autoref{fig:photonicShadows}.